ARTICLE I. NAME OF ORGANIZATION

 Section 1.
 Eligibility for Membership

-Candidates for membership must reside in Glengarry County.
-Candidates shall be governed by the Bylaws of The Collective.
+Candidates for membership must be at least 18 years of age, reside in Glengarry County.
+Candidate shall be governed by the Bylaws of The Collective.

 A candidate is considered a member once the Board has approved the membership and received full payment of membership fees.